nextflow-io/training/docs/nf_template/5_pipeline.md

     nf-core modules info fastp
     ```

-Using this module information you can work out what inputs are required and make decisions about how flexible you want your pipeline to be:
+Using this module information you can work out what inputs are required and make decisions about how flexible you want your four inputs to be:

--   `tuple val(meta), path(reads)`
+1.   `tuple val(meta), path(reads)`
     -   A tuple with meta _map_ and a list of fastq _files_
     -   The channel `ch_samplesheet` used by the `FASTQC` process can be used as the input.
--   `path  adapter_fasta`
+2.   `path  adapter_fasta`
     -   A fasta _file_ with possible adapters
     -   Should be a parameter as the the adapter file may change between runs
--   `val   save_trimmed_fail`
+3.   `val   save_trimmed_fail`
     -   A _boolean_ to specify if files that failed to pass trimming should be saved
     -   Could be hard coded as true or false, or made into a parameter
--   `val save_merged`
+4.   `val save_merged`
     -   A _boolean_ to specify if merged read files should be saved
-    -   Could be hard coded as true or false or made into a parameter
+    -   Could be hard coded as true or false, or made into a parameter

 To maximise the flexibility of your pipeline the second, third, and fourth inputs can create parameters.